jbit/powerline/README.md

     set-name    Set the name of a device
 ```

-To build and install to ~/.cargo/bin:
+To build and install using cargo:
 ```
-cargo install --example powerline --path .
+cargo install powerline --examples
 ```

 Example output: